aws-samples/serverless-patterns/appsync-bedrock-streaming-sam/README.md

-# Amazon DynamoDB Streams to AWS AppSync Subscription
+# Amazon Bedrock Streaming with AWS Appsync

 This pattern creates an AppSync API to invoke an Amazon Bedrock model (here Anthropic Claude V3 Haiku) through a mutation and a subscription to listen for the response.